bladeonfire2402/App_Jobee/README.md

 ---

-## 📌 About Product_VI
+## 📌 About Jobee work app

-**Product_VI App** is a simple Flutter application designed with four main screens to display:
+**Jobee work app** is a simple Flutter application designed with manys screens to display:

-- Product List Page
-- Create Product Page
-- Pagination List Products Page
+- Home screen
+- Auth screens
+- Intro screens
+- Verify Mail screens
-- Product Detail
+- Splash screen

 This project was developed by me